wuespace/telestion-terminal-client/README.md

 ### Docker

-Please ensure, you have Docker installed and ready to go.
+> Please ensure, you have an up-to-date version of **Docker** installed and ready to go.

 Pull and run the latest Docker image from the GitHub Container Registry:
 ```